Welcome to Master Craft Finishers

 Custom plugs are utilized to protect threading and other tolerance-specific holes.

-Machine templates create precision masking not possible by the human hand.
+Machined templates create precision masking not possible by the human hand.

 For primers the most popular categorizes are wash, zinc chromate, and epoxy.
 The most typical paints in military for top coat are epoxy and polyurethane.